My.EOU Portal Current Students Faculty/Staff

-While you can still recreate on federal lands like our national forests, most national forests in Oregon and Washington have closed their “developed” recreation sites to visitors.
-Developed sites are facilities like campgrounds, picnic areas, visitor centers, Sno-Parks, restrooms, and – in some cases – trailheads.
+While you can still recreate on federal lands like our national forests, most “developed” campgrounds and overnight accommodations are still closed on most national forests and BLM lands in Oregon and Washington.
+Developed sites are facilities like campgrounds that have substantial infrastructure like fire pits, restrooms, picnic tables, water, and RV access.
 This does vary by national forest and the BLM has differing restrictions.
 Luckily, for those of us in Eastern Oregon, there are a number of “undeveloped” sites and trails we can still access.
 These include Forest Service roads, trails, and dispersed campsites with no facilities like toilets or picnic tables.
 Be sure to check in directly with the ranger district where you are planning on recreating for specific restrictions.
 A good article on these restrictions can be found here – COVID-19 public land restrictions.
 Here are a few important specifics related to national forest closures in Oregon and Washington:

 Outdoor Adventure Program